How to Benchmark a VPS in 2026: CPU, Disk, and Network

 - Record date/time of each run.

 - Prefer plans with similar region and pricing model (monthly vs annual).
+Then use this site to contextualize:

 - Use /en/vps-finder to filter by region, storage type, IPv6, and more.